 The San Diego Unified School District currently includes 113 elementary schools, 24 middle schools, 27 high schools and 25 charter schools.
 The San Diego Unified School district is the second largest school district in California and the largest in San Diego County.
-The district will offer the PRIDE Reading Program, structured literacy curriculum to address the specific needs of the district’s struggling students and students with IEP’s.
+The PRIDE Reading Program is now available to schools in the San Diego Unified School District to address the specific needs of the district’s struggling students and students with IEP’s.

 The PRIDE Reading Program is an evidence-based method that is structured, sequential, multisensory and cumulative.
 This Orton-Gillingham program explicitly teaches children with dyslexia, auditory processing, and specific learning disabilities how to read, spell, write and comprehend.
 Many schools and school districts across the United States are using the PRIDE Reading Program with great success.

 The San Diego Unified School District is dedicated to providing appropriate support and/or related services to those students determined by an educational evaluation.
-The district will offer the PRIDE Reading Program for students requiring more specialized instruction and support.
+PRIDE Reading Program is available to schools for students requiring more specialized instruction and support.

 For more information on implementing an Orton-Gillingham, Structured Literacy program in your school or school district, please contact the PRIDE Reading Program at 866-774-3342 ext.
 2 or email firstname.lastname@example.org